Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-6-uSzpX-zZ0.md

 # [March 9th, 2019 Livestream](../2019-03-09.md)
 ## Q&A: What do you think about future Mod support?
 https://www.youtube.com/watch?v=6-uSzpX-zZ0
+This question was possibly duplicated with a more recent answer: [December 8th, 2020 Livestream Q&A: Any hints you can give on the level of mod support you'll provide eventually?](./yt-o7FFLZpEf_Y.md) https://www.youtube.com/watch?v=o7FFLZpEf_Y

 ### Topics
 * [Mods > Official Mod Support](../topics/mods/official-mod-support.md)